LAC1213/toyEngine3D/README.md

 ## To Do

-4. bad guys, level1
+1. shadows
-5. load particles, walls, etc. from disk (yaml)
+2. bad guys, level1